neopragma/dnmusic/acoustics.md

 First, there's the physics of sound; how it works whether anyone is listening or not.
 The answer to the old question, "If a tree falls in the forest and no one is around to hear it, does it make a sound?" is "Yes."

 The falling tree creates vibrations in the air.
 Those vibrations obey the laws of physics.
+Physics doesn't care if anyone is listening.

 The physics of sound is called _acoustics_.
 We'll touch on acoustics a little more on this page, with the goal of helping you understand how learning about acoustics can help your playing.

-During a course of private lessons, you would be introduced to more information about acoustics and related topics.
+During a program of private lessons, you would be introduced to more information about acoustics and related topics in the context of building skills on your instrument.

 ## The human perception of sound